isomerpages/govtech-siot/_starter-kit/3-set-up-your-software.md

 </details>

-## Pulling the RIOTS Operating System Repository into your IDE
+## Pulling the MANUCA OS Repository into your IDE

 <details>
   <summary>Mbed Studio Setup</summary>